Il Dottore: Characteristics

-Rotund, Il Dottore is fond of drink and food, but he loves chocolate the most.
+Rotund, il Dottore is fond of drink and food, but he loves chocolate the most.
 Il Dottore is also fond of girls.
 However, he is untruthful and gets caught cheating several times; he is a love rat.
 Il Dottore is representative of the learned intellectual class, and as such is meant to playfully parody the educated elite.
 He attended the University of Bologna, and pretends to be an expert in many subjects, talking constantly, but usually having no idea about that of which he speaks.
 Depending on the portrayal, however, he can actually be very educated, and bore the other players into leaving the stage.
-The preferred crowd favorite, however, is the Dottore who speaks nonsense.
+The preferred crowd favorite, however, is il Dottore who speaks nonsense.
 Il Dottore walks with his chest up, knees bent, and with a bouncy movement, taking small steps; he gesticulates with his hands and fingers, making room around him by keeping others at bay.
 He stands in one position and plants himself to make a point.
-Il Dottore can be the father to one of the innamorati, usually either Columbina or Isabella.
-There are, however, existing scenarios in which Dottore is not a father, specifically "the Tooth-Puller", or Il Cavadente.
-There is also precedence for Il Dottore to be cuckolded.
+Il Dottore can be the father to one of the innamorati, usually either Columbine or Isabella.
+There are, however, existing scenarios in which il Dottore is not a father, specifically "the Tooth-Puller", or il Cavadente.
+There is also precedence for il Dottore to be cuckolded.